 When you’re an independent contractor, you have the flexibility to make your own hours and create the work-life balance you’ve dreamed of and deserve.
 Independents testify that their career choices stem from a desire to have greater freedom, flexibility, control, and purpose.

-Finding the right balance can be a journey of self-discovery, but it’s an effort you’ll thank yourself in the end.
+Finding the right balance can be a journey of self-discovery, but it’s an effort you’ll thank yourself for in the end.

 Did you know that nearly half of the independent workforce (47%) reported making more money working on their own than they would in a traditional job?
 According to our State of Independence report, 3 million of the 16.9 million full-time independents earned more than $100,000—up nearly 50% from 2 million in 2011.

-75% of independents agree that doing something you love is more important than making money.
+The large majority (75%) of independents agree that doing something you love is more important than making money.
 When you break down the reasons, it’s a no-brainer: more passion means more productivity.
 When you feel a personal connection to your work, it’s natural to put in more hours in a day.
 As one article puts it, our working careers will consume most of our lives, so we might as well do something we enjoy.

 As an independent, you’re in it to do the work you love and that likely doesn’t include dealing with the needs of a back office.
-Our experts can help eliminate clutter so you can focus on the things that keep your passion aflame.
+Our experts can help eliminate clutter, so you can focus on the things that keep your passion aflame.

 On the other hand, if a potential project doesn’t seem fulfilling, you have the power to walk away if your heart isn’t in it.
 Those kinds of discussions, both with yourself and with potential clients, aren’t always easy, but it’s important to know that you’re able to say: “it’s not you, it’s me.”

 The freedom to work where you want also provides the freedom to learn.
 Different projects you take on can require different responsibilities and skillsets.
 Keeping skills and knowledge current through personal pursuits or through diverse work experience can give independent contractors a competitive advantage when starting new work relationships.